tobsecret/3-nextflow-patterns/README.md

 Perfect, this is what we specified the two separate `publishDir` directives for - see the fruits only have one extension whereas the pastries retained all of theirs.
 Note that you could also publish the same file multiple times, which can be useful in some instances.

-Finally, by default publishDir makes a symbolic link but you can also have the files copied, hard-linked, or even moved.
+Finally, by default publishDir  makes a symbolic link [(see mode in the publishDir section of the docs)](https://www.nextflow.io/docs/latest/process.html#publishdir) but you can also have the files copied, hard-linked, or even moved.
 The latter is not recommended because it breaks reruns.

 ## 3. Making a custom config file within a process
 For this section, I am assuming you know how string interpolation in Groovy works, if not, click the [link](https://www.nextflow.io/docs/latest/script.html#strings) for a little refresher.